What is Ketamine?

 Further, the dissociation properties of this drug provide an escape from anxiety, depression, or trauma; however, the relief will last only for a few minutes.
 This always tends to push users into increasing usage, leading them into dependency.

-What are treatments for Ketamine addiction?
+What are the treatments for Ketamine addiction?

 Treatment for ketamine dependence varies for each person.
 It takes a multi-faceted approach.
 Some of the key treatment options include the following: